What is wagashi?

 Minnie would love to make Melbourne known for this incredible, edible art!

-We take great care in sourcing, storage and preparation of ingredients and hope you sense this when you taste our sweets.
-Simplicity is a pillar of our philosophy, and many of our sweets only a few key ingredients.
+We take great care in sourcing, storage and preparation of ingredients and hope you sense this when you taste our sweets!

-An amazing source of antioxidants, matcha (or green tea powder) is enjoying massive popularity around the world currently for its health benefits.
+An amazing source of antioxidants, matcha (green tea powder) is enjoying massive popularity around the world for its health benefits.
 Matcha used in Japanese tea ceremonies is traditionally paired with wagashi, so we have sourced some of the highest quality matcha from Kakegawa in Shizuoka.

 Yuzu is a superfruit from Japan, and is often described as a combination of lemon, mandarin and grapefruit.
 We have an amazing local supplier called Mountain Yuzu.